 Step 1: Regularly update standing site information to keep it current and useful.

-Step 2: Work with the CALMAC Website Committee to continually assess the website for issues and/or enhancements that would increase the value of the site for its users.
+Step 2: Work with the CALMAC Web site Committee to continually assess the Web site for issues and/or enhancements that would increase the value of the site for its users.
 Such enhancements potentially include:

-- Incorporation of program type as a search field in the searchable database. - Developing and submitting for approval, protocols for acceptance and upload of reports from the various third parties that should be submitting reports for the 2003 evaluations.
-Searching out those reports. - Improve and enhance links to other sites, adding site resident information on what the other sites have to offer. - Create and upload electronic files for 38% of reports that do not currently have them so that all reports in the searchable database are available electronically. - Systematically search prior filings to identify reports that have not been submitted to the site.
+- Incorporate program type as a search field in the searchable database; - Develop and submit for approval protocols for acceptance and upload of reports from the various third parties that should be submitting reports for the 2003 evaluations.
+Search out those reports; - Improve and enhance links to other sites, adding site resident information on what the other sites have to offer: - Create and upload electronic files for 38 percent of reports that do not currently have them so that all reports in the searchable database are available electronically; and - Systematically search prior filings to identify reports that have not been submitted to the site.
 To date the system is voluntary.